ranchimall/FLO-appStore/README.md

 5. If the app is downloaded already,open app button - executes the app using the app[exec] from json file.
 6. Update app button - On clicking this button, the app data is 'pull'ed from the github repo.
 It also resets the app to the last commit preventing any malicious code affecting the app data ensuring safe and secure for the user
 7. Remove app button - Removes the downloaded local repo (app data) of the app.
-8. In addition to it,the appStore also updates itself from its repo for any changes in json or other updates.
+8. In addition to it,the appStore also updates itself from its repo for any changes in json in the blockchain or other updates.
 **Do not remove the directories and/or files mannually**